derekdjia/AI_Generated_Recipes/README.md

 #### 1.2 Condensed Data File

-Due to the limitations in time and computation cost of scraping websites, let's use a cleaned dataset borrow from Kevin Broh-Kahn's Github repository[2].
+Due to the limitations in time and computation cost of scraping websites, let's use a cleaned dataset borrow from Kevin Broh-Kahn's Github repository.[2]
+This dataset was procured from allrecipes.com [3] prior to 2017, totalling 18417 observations.

 ## 5. About the Author